unshiftio/recovery/README.md

 var Recovery = require('recovery');
 ```

-To create a new instance of recovery you can supply 1 optional argument which
+The module is exported as a constructor.
+The constructor accepts an optional
-are the options which allows you to configure how the reconnection procedure
+options object which allows you to configure the reconnection procedure.
-works.
 The following options are accepted:

 - `max` Maximum reconnection delay.
 Defaults to `Infinity`.
 - `min` Minimum reconnection delay.
 Defaults to `500 ms`.
 - `retries` Maximum amount retries after this we will emit an `reconnect failed`
   event.
 Defaults to `10`.
-- `timeout` Time you have to reconnect to the server.
-It takes longer then the
+- `reconnect timeout` Time you have to reconnect to the server.
+If it takes
-  specified value we will emit an `reconnect timeout` event and schedule another
+  longer than the specified value we will emit an `reconnect timeout` event and
-  reconnection attempt.
+  schedule another reconnection attempt.
 Defaults to `30 seconds`.
 - `factor` Exponential back off factor.
 Defaults to `2`.

 Options that indicate a time can either be set using a human readable string